sparkflows/sparkflows-docs/docs/agentic-ai-guide/human-in-the-loop.rst

 Human Input
 -----------

 **Human Input** is the conversational pause.
-It parks the run, shows the person whatever the upstream step emitted as its response message, and captures the raw reply into ``user_input``.
+It stops the run, shows the person whatever the step before it said, and hands their reply — exactly as typed — to the step after it.

 .. note::